-- E.811 The Applicant has proposed to use all electric for the Project. -If any gas service is to be used, gas service locations shall be included on Final Plans.\. - E.912 The Applicant shall install lighting on the site that conforms to the Town of Arlington's Zoning Bylaw and Town Bylaw.
+- E.7 The location of all utilities, including but not limited to electric, telephone, and cable, shall be shown on the Final Plans.
+All transformers and other electric and telecommunication system components shall be included on the Final Plans. - E.8 The Applicant shall use natural gas for the Project, if reasonably available at the time of the submission of Final Plans.
+Gas service locations shall be included on the Final Plans. - E.9 The Applicant shall install lighting on the site that conforms to the Town of Arlington's Zoning Bylaw and Town Bylaw.
 Lighting shall be down-lit/shielded to prevent light spillover onto surrounding properties and comply with dark sky requirements.
-Management of outdoor lighting shall be the responsibility of the Applicant. - E.1013 Utilities, including but not limited to telephone, electric, and cable, shall be located underground.
-No satellite dishes shall be allowed.
-The general contractor shall be responsible for coordinating all subsurface work with Dig Safe prior to the commencement of any excavation. - E.1114 Soil material used as backfill for pipes, access drives, or structures shall be certified by the Geotechnical Engineer to the Building Commissioner as meeting design specifications, as applicable. - E.12 15 The Applicant shall test the soil during construction to confirm soil types in the areas of the infiltration system.
+Management of outdoor lighting shall be the responsibility of the Applicant. - E.10 Utilities, including but not limited to telephone, electric, and cable, shall be located underground.
+The contract with the Property Management Company shall note that no satellite dishes shall be allowed.
+The general contractor shall be responsible for coordinating all subsurface work with Dig Safe prior to the commencement of any excavation. - E.11 Soil material used as backfill for pipes, access drives, or structures shall be certified by the Geotechnical Engineer to the Building Commissioner as meeting design specifications, as applicable. - E.12 The Applicant shall test the soil during construction to confirm soil types in the areas of the infiltration system.
 Such testing shall be witnessed by the Board's designee.
-All unsuitable material, if any, discovered in excavation for the infiltration system shall be removed and disposed of in accordance with State and local regulations. - E.1316 Construction activities shall be conducted between the hours of 8:00 a.m. and 6:00 p.m., Monday through Friday and between the hours of 9:00 a.m. and 5:00 p.m. on Saturdays, Sundays, or legal holidays.
+All unsuitable material, if any, discovered in excavation for the infiltration system shall be removed and disposed of in accordance with State and local regulations. - E.13 Construction activities shall be conducted between the hours of 8:00 a.m. and 6:00 p.m., Monday through Friday and between the hours of 9:00 a.m. and 5:00 p.m. on Saturdays, Sundays, or legal holidays.
 For purposes of this condition, construction activities shall be defined as: start-up of equipment or machinery, delivery of building materials and supplies; delivery or removal of equipment or machinery; removal of trees; grubbing; clearing; grading; filling; excavating; import or export of earth materials; installation of utilities both on and off the site; removal of stumps and debris; loading of construction dumpsters and erection of new structures.
 All off-site utility work shall be coordinated and approved by the Building Department and shall not be subject to the timing restrictions set forth above.
 Parking of all vehicles and equipment must be on the Property during construction.